Yeast is known to the public for being the major player in the production of wine, beer, and bread. Yeast

 Registration

-Fees (including registration, welcome buffet, coffee breaks):
+Fees include registration, welcome buffet, and coffee breaks.

 Conference dinner: Participants are kindly requested to indicate whether they will attend the event and any specific dietary requirements upon online registration for the Congress.
 The cost is 50€.